Fresh No-Cook Cranberry Citrus Relish

 Leave the can opener in the drawer this Holiday Season with this Fresh No-Cook Cranberry Citrus Relish recipe.

 To say this recipe has become a standard dish is an understatement.
 It has, in fact, become a family favorite.
 Now, working in the restaurant biz didn’t afford me many holidays at home.
-When I was home the last thing I wanted to do was make something I made at work.
+When at home, the last thing I want to do is make something I made at work.
 My tastes at home were far simpler.
 But, my wife’s family was one of those “canned cranberry” family’s.
 To me, the process of cooking and the can just dulls an otherwise glorious tart flavor.
 I had to introduce the family to the Fresh No-Cook Cranberry Citrus Relish.

 How I discovered the relish was becoming a hit was after two Thanksgivings of serving the relish, my Father In Law was asking if I was going to be serving it at Christmas.
-My, was this fist pump moment!
-My wife on the other hand insisted that we still serve the obligatory maroon cylinder.
-OK, I’m not going to fight this one.
+This was a fist pump moment!
+With thoughts of tradition, my wife insisted that we still serve the obligatory maroon cylinder.
+OK.
+I’m not going to fight this one.
 Fast forward through a few holiday seasons to that moment you know a dish is a family favorite.
 It was Thanksgiving.
 In-Laws were over, turkey was cooking, kids were playing and the wife was helping set the table.
 Check once, twice to make sure the table was set and we had everything in place before calling the crew to the table.
 OK, we’re good.
 Get all the way through dinner only to discover the canned sauce was left on the counter, unopened.

 Let’s Make It